NOTE: Conklin and Conway Stewart are listed on their own pages

 DATE: c.
 1928 • CONDITION: exc* • NIB: fine flex • $275

-12862: Aikin Lambert magic pencil: sterling silver twist-pattern ringtop, 7.7 cm long closed, 13.25 cm extended, uses 1.5 mm "VS" lead; fully marked, metal crisp and clean, mechanism smooth and positive.
+16217: Aikin Lambert magic pencil: sterling silver ringtop, hand-engraved with hammered end pieces, 4.5 cm long closed, 8.2 cm extended, uses 1.0 mm lead.

 15863: Aikin Lambert Mercantile: mottled hard rubber slip-cap eyedropper-filler, 13.3 cm long, excellent color and imprints, ribbed section, narrow feed, #2 nib is a lively and responsive writer, the very beginning of an axial stress hairline visible next to the vent hole under magnification.
 Cap mouth has been sleeved with black hard rubber to repair a small crack, traces now visible only on closest inspection.